 - Can grow its sales revenue and profits at a faster rate than the overall stock market.

-- Is able to reinvest its excess cash flow at a high ROE (return on equity).
+- Is able to reinvest its excess cash flow at a high return on equity (ROE).

 - Has a market-leading product in a high-growth industry or sector.

-Unlike many large-cap stocks which share their financial largesse with shareholders in the form of regular cash dividends, most mid-cap stocks reinvest their profits back into the growth of their businesses.
-So, dividend yield is not an important consideration when evaluating mid-cap stocks.
+Unlike many large-cap stocks that share their financial largesse with shareholders in the form of regular cash dividends, most mid-cap stocks reinvest their profits back into the growth of their businesses.
+Consequently, dividend yield is not an important consideration when evaluating mid-cap stocks.

 To do so, the company must have one or more market-leading products for which there is growing demand.
 That does not mean that the product must be a cutting-edge technology.
 In fact, some of the most successful mid-cap companies sell mundane products that most consumers use on a daily basis.